rtCamp/nginx-helper/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.2.2 =
-Nginx Helper 2.2.1, introduces new Hooks to extend FastCGI cache purge, Adds check for verifying purge status before purging and other bug fixes.
+Nginx Helper 2.2.2, Fix issue for 'Save All Changes' localized string value sent for button on form submit.